FdSc Nursing Associate course preparation

 Things to do now

-The Nursing and Midwifery Council will give you detailed information about the professional codes and standards.
+Visit the The Nursing and Midwifery Council website for information about professional codes and standards.

 Affiliation to a union body is also recommended, for example: